DrFaust92/bitbucket-go-client/docs/IssueTrackerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesWorkspaceRepoSlugIssuesIssueIdChangesChangeIdGet**
-> IssueChange RepositoriesWorkspaceRepoSlugIssuesIssueIdChangesChangeIdGet(ctx, changeId, issueId, repoSlug, workspace) Get issue change object
+> ModelError RepositoriesWorkspaceRepoSlugIssuesIssueIdChangesChangeIdGet(ctx, changeId, issueId, repoSlug, workspace) Get issue change object

 Returns the specified issue change object.
 This resource is only available on repositories that have the issue tracker enabled.